 Stir in the vanilla, cinnamon, honey and fresh grated ginger.

-I tend to buy big pieces of ginger, cut them into chunks about 4cm long and put in a freezer bag.
-I find it's easier to use a microplane greater when the ginger is frozen as it doesn't snag and clog the grater.
+- To save money I tend to buy several pieces of fresh ginger, wash them and cut them into chunks about 4cm long.
+Put them in a freezer bag or a lidded container.
+It can be frozen without any problems for at least 6 months.
+There's no need to peel and I find it's easier to use a microplane grater when the ginger is frozen as it doesn't snag and clog the grater.

-The butter sauce will look separated to start with but will come together as it cools.
+The butter sauce will look as if it has separated to start with but will come together as it cools.

 Next, slice the peaches or nectarines in half and remove the stones.